vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. `interest_rate`: a continuously compounded interest rate used in funding rate calculation.
 1. `clamp_lower_bound`: a lower bound for the clamp function used as part of the funding rate calculation.
 1. `clamp_upper_bound`: an upper bound for the clamp function used as part of the funding rate calculation.
+1. `scaling_factor`: optional scaling factor applied to funding payment.
+1. `rate_lower_bound`: optional lower bound applied to funding payment such that the resulting funding rate will never be lower than the specified value.
+1. `rate_upper_bound`: optional upper bound applied to funding payment such that the resulting funding rate will never be greater than than the specified value.

 Validation: